 A few example queries that help you understand:

 Such an architecture can incur costs as follows:

-- Load balancer: Charged for one rule and per GB.
+- Cloud Load Balancing: Charged for one rule and per GB.

 While this example works by using BigQuery, there are various options incurring different costs that you can choose from depending on your needs: